 Learn more about the impact of high medical bills in my blog post: The Impact of the High Cost of Healthcare

 Surprise bills makes figuring out your expected costs even trickier.

-You might feel confident that your insurance company will pay for an in-network hospital stay, minus your normal deductible and copay.
+You might think your insurance company will pay for an in-network hospital stay, minus your deductible and copay.
 But, an analysis of hospital bills for patients insured through employer health plans proves you’d be wrong.

 These “surprise bills” charge patients higher than in-network rates.
 The analysis found that this issue is more common with anesthesia and pathology claims.
 And it goes without saying, this poses a big financial issue for patients.
 You generally don’t know, and cannot choose or control, who gives your anesthesia or which pathologist is analyzing your tissue.